Save Energy Using Programmable HVAC Thermostat

-In most cases, if you call a technician over the phone with a thermostat problem, the technician is likely going to ask for the type of HVAC thermostat you have.
-The technician can quickly rule out possible issues by knowing the type of thermostat in operation.
+In most cases, if you call a technician over the phone with a thermostat problem, the technician is likely going to ask for the type of you have.
+The technician can quickly rule out possible issues by knowing the type of operation.

 Types of AC thermostat

-There are several types of AC thermostat used in home cooling and heating systems today.
+There are several types used in home cooling and heating systems today.
 The most common kinds are:

-Each thermostat type has distinct features which make them suitable for varying needs of homeowners.
-Regardless if you favor a more conventional kind or you are more into the high-end and technologically advanced model, a thermostat remains as a vital element in your HVAC system.
+Each type has distinct features that make them suitable for the varying needs of homeowners.
+Regardless if you favor a more conventional kind or you are more into the high-end and technologically advanced model, it remains a vital element in your HVAC system.

-The most basic thermostat technology is when it only works as a switch for the HVAC system.
+The most basic ones have technology that only works as a switch for the HVAC system.
 A manual HVAC thermostat works in such a way that when you turn it on and set it to a certain temperature, it will remain that way until you change the setting or turn it off.
-Also known as an analog thermostat, manual thermostats are the earliest predecessors of thermostat technology.
+Also known as analog, manual ones are the earliest predecessors of thermostat technology.